 The number of caval filters that are installed surgically each year has grown in record numbers.
 This is in part due to the evolution of the IVC filter.
-New designs and materials have increased the durability and improved the function of these tiny filters but some patients are filing IVC filter lawsuits claiming the device caused them severe injury.
+New designs and materials have increased the durability and improved the function of these tiny filters but some patients are filing Gunther Tulip IVC filter death claims, noting the device caused them or a loved one severe injury/death.
 There are several varieties available today, and your surgeon can recommend one that will work best for their patient and their health.

 Simon Nitinol Filter – This was the first of this type of filter on the market.
 It has base legs that feed up into an area made of loops to catch clots.
 It has a record of limited complications and the nitinol is flexible at room temperature which makes it easy to insert.
 It conforms back to its shape once at body temperature.